Curso: Análisis Geoespacial - Prof. Edier Aristizábal - Universidad Nacional de Colombia, sede Medellín

 The positive value of global Moran implies the existence of a positive autocorrelation, and conversely, the negative value implies the existence of a negative autocorrelation

-If there is no relationship between Income and Incomelag, the slope will be close to flat (resulting in a Moran’s I value near 0).
+If there is no relationship between Income and Income_lag, the slope will be close to flat (resulting in a Moran’s I value near 0).

 Moran’s I at different lags